Sippy Downs

 Table Chart PROFILE FAQ

-Sippy Downs features high concentrations of group households, with a fairly typical median household size
+Sippy Downs features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 70.7% of all households, including 29.7% couples with children, 26.9% couples without children, and 12.9% single parent families.
-Non-family households comprise the remaining 29.3%, with lone person households at 23.0% and group households making up 6.4% of the total.
-The median household size is 2.6 people, which aligns with the average for the Rest of Qld.
+Family households account for 70.7% of all households, including 29.7% couples with children, 26.9% couples without children, and 12.9% single parent families.
+Non-family households constitute the remaining 29.3%, with lone person households at 23.0% and group households comprising 6.4%.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households